prvdmwrong/prvdmwrong/docs/tutorials/providers.md

 ## Congratulations

-Congratulations!
 You just successfully wrote your first provider using Oh My Prvd!

 That was a taste of Oh My Prvd.
 Later on, you will learn how to register your own lifecycle methods, use Oh My Prvd networking primitives, and creating your